-This page will feature tools for members of the community and businesses to find resources before, during and after construction of the Red Line.
+This page features tools for members of the community and businesses to find resources before, during and after construction of the Red Line.

 If you have a question or concern, please call your corridor liaison!

 Northern Corridor | From 66th & College to 38th & Meridian